Size & Fit

 - Gently tailored and relaxed fit

-- Button-down collar with three attachment points, allowing you to easily slide a tie or jewelry under the collar and secure it with the buttons if you like - or you can alternately unbutton the collar and pull it out over a sweater or vest.
+- Button-down collar, allowing you to easily slide a tie or jewelry under the collar and secure it with the buttons if you like - or you can alternately unbutton the collar and pull it out over a sweater or vest.

 - Easily removable box pleat at the back for size adjustments and to fix button gape at the breast - pull out the baste stitch to increase your shirt by a half-size through the chest and torso, or sew it down if that works better for your shape.